Shalako Publishing

 Louis Shalako

 Louis studied Radio, Television and Journalism Arts at Lambton College.
-Louis enjoys cycling, swimming, and is a lover of good books.
-He lives with his elderly father in a home filled with books, cats and model airplanes.
-He writes full time.
+Louis enjoys cycling, swimming, and good books..

 "As far as writers go, the only outstanding thing about me is that I am unusually tall," says Louis.
 "I reckon I write well enough."